 - System, the Layout view is created by the Matrix42 and delivered out-of-the-box.
 The company takes the whole responsibility for such layouts, and could constantly update them by adding new features or continuously improving.

 - Custom, the Layout View is created and fully owned by the Customer.
 For multi-view layouts (e.g. Dialog) the Customer is allowed to create any amount of Custom Views, even for Layouts (Dialogs) that have been delivered with the Product.

 By means the Layout Designer the existing View can be adapted to the expected state, and then on saving the Layout the Solution Builders considers the various context variables and decides how the changes need to be saved.
 It the modified View, regardless Custom or System, has been Published previously, the Save operation causes the System to create a dedicated record in PDRContentWidgetTemplateClassViewCustom for the current user (changes owner) which keeps the implemented changes of the Layout.
 Afterward, the saved changes are visible in the Layout Designer, as well as in UUX Application, only for the owner of the changes, and nobody else.
 Each user of the System who is allowed to run Layout Designer is allowed to create his own modification of the Layout View, which becomes his personal, exactly for such specific, this kind of modification is called Personalization.

 The Customization is the process of modification of the System Layout View for the whole organization.
-Whereas the Personalization could be defined for every single user and be visible only for himself, the Customization could be present only in single instance per View, and everybody in Company, opening the View, could see these modifications.
+Whereas the Personalization could be defined for every single user and be visible only for himself, the Customization could be present only in a single instance per View, and everybody in the Company, opening the View, could see these modifications.

 Partner Customizations (Customization From Marketplace packages)

-Meanwhile, the PDRContentWidgetTemplateClassViewCustom.PartnerCustomization can be set only manually on the preparation of the Schema Scripts
+Meanwhile, the PDRContentWidgetTemplateClassViewCustom.PartnerCustomization can be set only manually on the preparation of the Schema Scripts.

 Revert Personalization and Customization